Po-to-to/cellAnalysis/README.md

 # cellAnalysis
-A test repo for the course "Entry level computer-programming for biomedical students II" at Semmelweis University.
+A test repo for the course "Entry level computer-programming and data analysis for biomedical students II" at Semmelweis University, Hungary.

-We will jointly work on a Python code that will analyze microscopic images of cells.
+We will jointly work on a Python code that will segment and analyze microscopic images of cells.

 Roughly, the steps will include: